agastyapatri/kdataset/ReadMe.md

 ### **2.1 Vectorizing the text corpus**
-The dataset consists of a large vocabulary.
+* The dataset consists of a large vocabulary.
 One hot encoding in this case would result in a sparse dataset with very high dimensionality.
 As an alternative, word embeddings would be a representation of the semantics of a word, efficiently encoding semantic information that might be relecant to the task at hand.

-To that end, `word2vec` seems to be a good alternative
+* One hot encoding might be a decent ad hoc solution, but I intend to replace it with a better alternative.